Global Security Program

 The Baker Center’s Global Security Program has two tracks: Nuclear Security and Conflict Processes.
 These tracks are led by two Baker Fellows, Dr. Howard Hall and Dr. Krista Wiegand and offers research, courses, and events related to each of their areas of expertise.

 Institute for Nuclear Security

-The Center’s Global Security Program, led by Dr. Howard Hall, Governor’s Chair in Nuclear Engineering, has two main tracks: Nuclear Security and Conflict Processes.
-The Nuclear Security track, organized as the Institute for Nuclear Security (INS), focuses on the shifting landscapes of science, technology, and policy, and how these and other factors can affect the political and cultural environment of security, both at home and abroad.
-Led by Dr. Howard Hall, the INS hosts educational events that examine issues related to nuclear security and safety, weapons of mass destruction, cybersecurity and related issues.
+The Institute for Nuclear Security (INS), led by Dr. Howard Hall, Governor’s Chair in Nuclear Engineering, focuses on the shifting landscapes of science, technology, and policy, and how these and other factors can affect the political and cultural environment of security, both at home and abroad.
+The INS hosts educational events that examine issues related to nuclear security and safety, weapons of mass destruction, cybersecurity and related issues.
 They work closely with such organizations as: Oak Ridge National Laboratory, Y-12, Oak Ridge Associated Universities, State Department, Department of Defense and others throughout the world.
 The INS also offers a Global Security Studies curriculum, a certificate program that instructs students on the interrelationships that exist between and are related to the security of nation-states.
 Students study political science, economics, and engineering in order to understand the interaction of these fields within the global security arena.